Skip to content

 Ramsden Lawyers has a proven track record with a strong ability to enquire or otherwise interact with liquidators and the ATO by creating a proactive dialogue to settle tax debts and resolve overdue tax debt situations.
 For more information, please see the ATO negotiations guidance provided by the ATO.

-Our Gold Coast & Sydney insolvency lawyers are adept at providing strategic advice on the winding up process for a struggling company.
+Our Gold Coast, Brisbane and Sydney insolvency lawyers are adept at providing strategic advice on the winding up process for a struggling company.
 In addition to establishing, negotiating and securing viable company work out arrangements, Ramsden Lawyers are experts in defending against statutory demands for amounts allegedly outstanding.
 Ramsden Lawyers brings winding up expertise to our distinguished New South Wales and Queensland clients.

 While there are many formal mechanisms for dealing with potential insolvency and liquidation crises within the company context.
 However, Ramsden Lawyers have also become experienced in avoiding such mechanisms altogether.
 In the same way that taking a matter to trial is in some instances less preferable than achieving a commercially sensible settlement offer, in some cases a work out arrangement is preferable to formal insolvency mechanisms (such as a Deed of Company Arrangement (‘DOCA’) or Scheme of Arrangement).